Filing Taxes Without a W-2: Can I File Taxes With My Last Pay Stub?

 Frequently Asked Questions

-Yes, there is a risk of errors since your pay stub may not have all the necessary information.
-It's best to double-check your calculations.
+Yes, there is a risk of errors.
+This is because your pay stub may not have all the necessary information or final year-end adjustments.
+Always double-check your calculations and make sure you use the Form 4852 correctly.

-You will need to file an amended tax return (Form 1040X) to correct any discrepancies.
+Taxpayers will need to file an amended tax return (Form 1040X).
+This form is used to correct any discrepancies.

 Create Your Paystub in 2 minutes